redriel/randomizer/README.md

 A simple randomizer that chooses one option from the set insered by the user.

 ## Usage
-Simply compile with gcc the source code:
+Just compile the source code with `gcc` or your favourite C compiler:

 ```shell
 gcc -o randomizer ./randomizer.c